-Contract templates are essential tools for any company that wants to standardize documents, reduce rework, and increase the productivity of legal and finance teams.
-At ZapSign, it's possible to combine these templates with... electronic signature To generate fast, consistent, and legal contracts.
+At ZapSign, it's possible to combine these models with the electronic signature To generate fast, consistent, and legal contracts.
 Creating templates ensures that all parties involved have the expected terms while the company accelerates contract generation, improves governance, and minimizes risks.

 In this text, we will explain how contract templates work, why adopting them brings value to your company, and how to create your first template within ZapSign, with practical tips for customization, updating, and best practices.